k4ml/quranjs/README.md

 // we can also switch the backend storage
 // this will fetch data stored in firebase
+// instead of the default data.js.
+var quran = new QuranJS('google');
-// instead of the default Google Spreadsheets. var quran = new QuranJS('firebase');
+var quran = new QuranJS('firebase');
 ```